hadikp/java-spring-futoKm/Vizsgaremek/readme_eng.md

 - The app is suitable for recording running workouts
 - Calculates the length of the workout, the total number of level climbs
 - Download the data into the mariaDb database
+- Database migration with flyway
 - Spring Data JPA persistent layer is used
-- Tested with integration (mainly WebClient) tests
+- Tested with integration (mainly WebClient) tests, coverage more than 80%
 - Create dynamic documentation with Swagger UI

 ## Usage